Research flow-through location De Twirre

 Are status holders getting suitable housing or are they often given houses that are too big?

 If a status holder moves on from an AZC or any transit location to a housing association rental home, the housing association always looks at what is a good match.
 In doing so, they do not distinguish between status holders and other target groups.
-Housing associations look at how long someone has been on a waiting list and at how big a family is (or how small) and whether that fits the housing that becomes available.
+Housing associations look at how long someone has been on a waiting list and at how large a family is (or how small) and whether that fits the housing that becomes available.

 Legal